Elderly couple checking documents, credit reports and discussing budget.

 • Monitoring your own score can help you understand the factors that affect it.

 Checking into what affects your credit score is a smart move.
-That three-digit number can affect your ability to reach financial goals (and how much it’ll cost to do so).
+That three-digit number can affect your ability to reach your personal finance goals (and how much it’ll cost to do so).
 When your score takes a dive, it's not by chance.
 There are specific reasons behind it—some might be small things that you wouldn't think matter much.
 Don't panic.
 Credit scores fluctuate, and it's normal for them to go up and down.

 There are many reasons credit scores change, and sometimes, it's not anything you've done.
 The better you understand what factors change credit scores, the easier it is to navigate those changes.